-Rr.
-Now suppose A's preferences are as stated above, but B's are exactly the opposite: $R\ell \succ Rr$.
+between L and R is really a decision between outcomes L and Rr.
+Given A's preferences above, A will choose R, leading to the subgame perfect equilibrium outcome Rr.
+Now suppose A's preferences are as stated above, but B's are exactly the opposite: $R\ell > Rr$.
 In this case, if A chooses R, then B will choose l .
-Because A prefers L to $R\ell$, the equilibrium outcome will be L. It is important to note that it is this ability to work from the end of the game back towards its beginning that allows us to employ the statistical technique we will later present.
+Because A prefers L to $R\ell$, the equilibrium outcome will be L. It is important to note that it is this ability to work from the end of the game back toward its beginning that allows us to employ the statistical technique we will later present.

 In its present form, the model is not statistical.
 To construct a statistical strategic model, we need to assume some form of uncertainty on the part of the players and/or analyst.
 There are a number of ways we might do so: agent error, private information by the players, or complete information by the players but imperfect measurement (or specification of regressors) by the analyst (Signorino 2003).
-Of the three, the one that is consistent with our simplified estimation technique is the agent error specification.4 We now give Figure 1 an agent error representation.
+Of the three, the one that is consistent with our simplified estimation technique is the agent error specification.4 We now give Fig. 1 an agent error representation.